Dogger Bank itch: Epidemiology

 The causative agent, A. diaphanum (formerly A. gelatinosum), is a bryozoan, a class of animals consisting of minute, sessile, filter-feeding animals that live in colonies.
 A. diaphanum is a gelatinous, smooth, sponge-like colony up to 15–30 cm long, growing on rocks and shells from lower shore down to approximately 100 m; superficially, they resemble seaweed.
 The distribution of this animal is from the North Sea to the Mediterranean.

 The disease is especially prevalent among trawlermen working in the Dogger Bank, an important fishing bank in the North Sea.
 It has also been reported from the Baie de la Seine in France.

 History

 A medical case reported in 1957 tells of a fishing captain who worked in the Dogger Bank in the North Sea.
 The sea chervil, abundant in the area, frequently came up with the fishing nets and had to be thrown back into the water.
 After doing this repeatedly, the captain "developed an itching red eruption on the flexor aspects of the elbows and forearms which became moist, oozed serum, and spread to involve the backs of the hands, fingers and most of the arms within a few days."
-Although the rash disappeared after leaving the area, it reappeared with greater severity when he returned to the area and performed the same activities; this time the rash spread to his neck and face, and continued to ooze serum for two months.
+Although the rash disappeared after leaving the area, it reappeared with greater severity when he returned and performed the same activities; this time the rash spread to his neck and face, and continued to ooze serum for two months.